-Families experiencing homelessness or temporary living situations do not need the normally required documentation at the time of enrollment.
+Families experiencing homelessness or temporary living situations and unaccompanied homeless youth do not need the normally required documentation at the time of enrollment.
 Learn more about eligibility and resources for students in temporary living situations.

 Parents or legal guardians are required to present the following documents to enroll their child in school:

 Proof of Age

 Includes, but is not limited to, any ONE of the documents listed below:

 - Child's birth certificate

 - Medical records